Docy Child

 DATA-17 Data Disposal

-Estimated reading: 2 minutes 644 views
+Estimated reading: 2 minutes 1663 views

-Data disposal is the process for securely disposing of information from your system either physically (degaussing, shredding, etc.) or electronically (overwriting, sanitizing, etc.) at its end of life.
+Data disposal is the process of securely disposing of information from your system either physically (degaussing, shredding, etc.) or electronically (overwriting, sanitizing, etc.) at its end of life.
 A policy must be documented to define the disposal processes to be used in the event of a deletion request.

 Available tools in the marketplace

-No tools recommendation for this section
+No tool recommendation is made for this section

 Available templates

-TrustCloud has a curated list of templates internally or externally sourced to help you get started.
+TrustCloud has a curated list of templates, internally or externally sourced, to help you get started.
 Click on the link for a downloadable version:

 Control implementation